 Website

 Also, I learned this the hard way.
-Unless your blog posts are actually SEO optimized your blogs are not SEO optimized.
+Unless your blog posts are actually SEO optimized your website is not SEO optimized.

 My website ideas

-Besides the obvious I have added a few things that I appreciate on my website, particularly on my Home Page.
-My Home Page includes the usual introduction to the website but I have over time added a few new sections.
+Besides the obvious, I will suggest a few things that I appreciated on my website, particularly on my Home Page.
+My Home Page included the usual introduction to the website but I have over time added a few new sections.
+Most of these sections have all been removed as they are no longer relevant to my current content.

 Stats that I update regularly on my website

-My bike ride evolved into ride that involved meeting and being hosted by a lot of people.
-55 hosts just crossing Canada.
+My bike ride evolved into a ride that involved meeting and being hosted by a lot of people.
+55 hosts just crossing Canada plus another 30 hosts before I reached home.
 I also had many crazy stories of crossing paths with people (as many cycle tourers do).
-For fear of these stories and people getting lost in 100,000’s of blog post words I ended up adding a section to my Home page that highlighted my “Friends and Hosts” along the way.
-This section has become a favorite section of my website.
+For fear of those stories and people getting lost in the hundreds of my blog posts, I ended up making separate posts about my (special) interactions and hosts and adding a section to my Home page that highlighted my “Friends and Hosts” along the way.
+This section became a favorite section of my website.
+I have since moved all these posts into the same menu heading of my 2019 – 21 bike tour blog posts on my website.

 My favorite section of my website

-Another thing I did and I recommend this if you plan to maintain and grow your blog/website long after the bike ride is to categorize your blog posts.
-This assumes that you are writing about other topics besides you bike ride.
-At the time of writing this post I have written 265 blog posts.
-That is a lot of blog posts to scroll through to find a particular post.
-Categories that I use for my website (including specialty categories) are Bike Ride Updates, Biking and Camping, Reflection and Wisdom, Poetry, Environment and tree planting and Miscellaneous posts.
+Another thing I did and I recommend this if you plan to maintain and grow your blog/website long after the bike ride is to categorize your blog posts into different menus.
+This assumes that you are writing about other topics besides your current adventure.
+During my bike ride, I wrote 270 blog posts.
+That is a lot of blog posts to scroll through to find a particular post about other passions or topics.
+Categories that I used for my website (including specialty categories) are Bike ride updates, Biking and Camping, Reflection and Wisdom, Poetry, Environment and trees, and Miscellaneous posts.

 Social Media

-I know almost nothing about the tricks to social media but I have posted many many 1,000’s of posts.
+I know almost nothing about the tricks of social media.
 Social media is a lot of work and that can burn you out quickly.
 I am very active on Facebook.
-It’s my platform of choice and I hate Instagram.
-Along with your own Facebook profile and Fan page there are Facebook bike and adventure groups.
-I am a member of about 50 Facebook groups and I attempted to post something about my bike ride to each group at least once a month.
+It’s my platform of choice and I dislike Instagram.
+Along with your own Facebook profile and Fan page, there are Facebook bike and adventure groups.
+I am a member of about 50 Facebook groups and I attempted to post something about my bike ride to each group once a month.

-Facebook Secrets – If you Like a Facebook group through your Fan page you are able to invite anyone who Likes your post in the group to Like your Fan Page.
+Facebook Secrets – If you like a Facebook group through your fan page you are able to invite anyone who Likes your group posts to Like your Fan Page.
+I got a lot of fans that way.

 You can only have 5,000 Facebook Friends but you can have unlimited Facebook Fans.
-That’s why I have a Facebook Fan page.
+That’s why I have a Facebook Fan page along with my personal account.

-Facebook Groups – Posting monthly (sometimes more) various types of posts (video, blog post or photos) to 50 Facebook Groups I keep everything organized on an Excel Spreadsheet.
-I make a column, alphabetically listing of all the group page names.
+Facebook Groups – Posting monthly (sometimes more) various types of posts (videos, blog posts, or photos) to 50 Facebook Groups I kept everything organized on an Excel Spreadsheet.
+I made a column, alphabetically listing all the group names.
 I then make a second column of any listed posting restrictions.
-Some groups don’t like self promotion (SMH – it’s social media).
+Some groups don’t like self-promotion (SMH – it’s social media).
 You can even add a column for the group’s membership numbers.
 I then make a column for the particular post I am posting.
-At the top of the column I give the post a title such as “Stealth camping post.”
-By keeping track I know not to post the same post again only 2 months later.
-Not to mention trying to post to that many groups with the name “bike” in them is impossible not to double post.
-I often repost my best blog posts every 4 months or so.
-You can even keep track of your posting dates.
+At the top I give the post a title such as “Stealth camping post” so I know not to post again 2 months later.
+I often reposted my best blog posts every 4 months or so.
+Over the 2 year span of my bike ride, I must have made thousands of posts.
+An Excel spreadsheet was the only way to keep track of everything.

 YouTube

-I am very intimidated by video and taking video is not my thing.
-I try to discipline myself to shoot video but I am not very successful.
-I have no idea how to edit video.
-I am very lucky to have a YouTube guy that is invested in helping me grow my channel.
-If it wasn’t for him my YouTube channel would be obsolete.
-That being said we have various video categories that we post.
-We do what I will refer to long form documentation of larger sections of my bike ride such as 4 long form videos of my Canadian crossing.
-We will eventually do 2 such video for my US portion and at this point I am not sure how many videos will cover Mexico.
+I am intimidated by video and taking video is not my thing.
+I try to discipline myself to shoot videos but I am not very successful.
+I had no idea how to edit videos.
+I was very lucky to have had a YouTube guy who was invested in helping me grow my channel.
+If it wasn’t for him my YouTube channel would have been obsolete.
+That being said we had and made various video categories.
+We did what I will refer to as long-form documentation of larger sections of my bike ride such as 4 long-form videos of my Canadian crossing.

-If I do a fair bit of video at a specific location then we will do a shorter documentary style video, often using the same edited video in the longer version documentary.
+If I did a fair bit of video at a specific location then we would do a shorter documentary style video, often using the same edited video in the longer version documentaries later.
 Both these types of videos are common among bike tourers.
-We have 2 other types of YouTube videos that I have yet to see other cyclist do.
-We do what we call the Safari Arie Road Show and an extended video style called the Safari Arie Experience.
-The Road Show is when my guy – Brandon calls me up on Zoom and does a quick interview with me.
-Where I am, what’s been happening and where am I going.
-This was my way of preventing me from rambling on Facebook Live plus it creates content for the channel.
-We try to keep these videos down to 10 minutes but often run longer.
-The Safari Arie Experience is when we discuss a specific topic and we talk as long as needed.
-These shows often run close to 45 minutes.
+We had two other types of YouTube videos that I have yet to see other cyclists do.
+We did what we call the Safari Arie Road Show and an extended video style called the Safari Arie Experience.
+The Road Show is when my guy – Brandon called me up on Zoom and did a quick interview with me.
+Where I was, what’s been happening and where am I going?
+This was my way of preventing me from rambling on Facebook Live plus creating content for the channel.
+We tried to keep these videos down to 10 minutes but often ran longer.
+The Safari Arie Experience is when we discussed a specific topic and we talked for as long as needed.
+These shows often ran close to 45 minutes.

-The Road Show resulted from a bike ride follower mentioning that I do a pretty good podcast (two of us talking) when I complained about my habit of rambling when I do a Facebook Live.
-I still do Facebook Lives when I am somewhere cool and I remember to do a Facebook Live.
-Sometimes the footage is downloaded and put on YouTube.
-Currently we have 85 videos on our YouTube channel.
+The Road Show resulted from a bike ride follower mentioning that I do a pretty good podcast (when there is a host to keep the conversation on track) when I complained about my habit of rambling when I did a Facebook Live.
+I still did Facebook Live when I was somewhere interesting and I actually remembered to do a Facebook Live.
+Sometimes that footage was downloaded and put on YouTube.
+We made about 85 videos for my YouTube channel.

 Other Documenting

-On separate Excel Spreadsheets I keep track of date, daily kilometers, daily destination city, if I had a host and if I slept in a bed or a tent.
+On separate Excel Spreadsheets, I kept track of daily kilometers, daily destination city, if I had a host, and if I slept in a bed or a tent.
 I separate them by province or state depending on what country I am in.
-While technically this information is in your blog it is nice to have all this information on one page for easy access and it’s far easier to keep track of total numbers on a spreadsheet.
+While technically this information is in your blog, it is nice to have all this information on a single page for easy access and reference and it’s far easier to keep track of total numbers on a spreadsheet.

-I also keep track of all expenses on an Excel Spreadsheet.
-It’s actually not to difficult keeping track of expenses.
+I also kept track of all expenses on an Excel Spreadsheet.
+It’s actually not too difficult to keep track of expenses.
 In Canada and the USA, I use a credit card for 100% of my purchases.
 By the numbers, 90%+ of your transactions are food and meals.
-In Mexico I pay 100% with cash (Pesos).
-I keep track of my cash withdraws.
+In Mexico, I pay 100% with cash (Pesos).
+I keep track of my cash withdrawals.
 I write down every expense that is not food.
 I add up my cash balance at the end of every month.
-At the end of the month, I add my starting balance to my withdraws, I subtract my total expenses that were not food and then I subtract my month end cash balance.
-The number remaining is your food expense divide by 30 or 31 days is your daily average.
+Also at the end of the month, I add my starting monthly balance to my withdraws, subtract my total expenses that were not food, and then subtract my month-end cash balance.
+The number remaining is your food expense divided by 30 or 31 days is your daily average.

 Conclusion

-For me documenting my bike ride is a labor of love.
-It has to be.
-I have spent many 10.000’s of hours doing it.
-For me I see bike touring as 5 main categories of activities and I enjoy them all equally and not one more than the other.
-For me bike touring is cycling, camping, meeting locals, visiting tourist hot spots and documenting.
+For me documenting my bike ride was a labor of love.
+It had to be.
+It still is.
+I have spent many 1000’s and 1,000’s of hours doing it.
+For me, I see bike touring as 5 main categories of activities and I enjoy them all equally and not one more than the other.
+For me, bike touring is cycling, camping, meeting locals, visiting tourist hot-spots, and documenting.

 For those who enjoy documenting your adventures convincing is not needed.
-For those who don’t enjoy documenting than don’t.
+For those who don’t enjoy documenting then don’t.